alphappy/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 ## Echoes
 Visiting an echo is a check, and the karma cap increases they would normally give are placed in the item pool.
-Whether an echo appears depends on some combination of slugcat, current karma, max karma, whether karma flower reinforcement is active, and the `Low-karma echo appearance` player YAML setting:
+Whether an echo appears depends on some combination of which slugcat is being played, which echo is being met, current karma, max karma, whether karma flower reinforcement is active, and the `Low-karma echo appearance` player YAML setting:

+- The echoes in The Exterior, Subterranean, Metropolis, and Submerged Superstructure (for Saint) always appear.
 - If max karma >= 7:
   - Echoes always appear for Saint.
   - Other slugcats require current karma >= 6.